Qualtrics Contractor Agreement on the Commissioned Processing of Personal Data

 The data exporter may submit personal data to the data importer and its affiliates, the extent of which is determined and controlled by the data exporter in its sole discretion, and which may include, but is not limited to, the following categories of personal data:

-Contractor will implement the following additional technical and organizational measures for Special Categories of Data or Sensitive Data:
+At a minimum, Contractor will implement the following additional technical and organizational measures for special categories of data or sensitive data:

 Nature of the processing

-Processing necessary to provide the Services as set forth in the Service Agreement between Qualtrics and Contractor.
+Processing necessary to provide the Service as set forth in a Service Agreement between Qualtrics and Contractor.

 Purpose(s) of the data transfer and further processing

-Purpose of the data transfer is providing the Services in accordance with the Service Agreement concluded between Qualtrics and Contractor.
-In order to provide these Services, it becomes necessary to transfer personal data.
+Purpose of the data transfer is providing the Service in accordance with a Service Agreement concluded between Qualtrics and Contractor.
+In order to provide these Service, it becomes necessary to transfer Personal Data.

 The period for which the personal data will be retained, or, if that is not possible, the criteria used to determine that period

-Defined in Section 2.5 of the CDPA (Return or Destruction of Personal Data).
+Defined in Section 3.5 of this CDPA (Return or Destruction of Personal Data).

 For transfers to (sub-) processors, also specify subject matter, nature and duration of the processing